VineethReddy02/vineeth-web/content/post/gRPC.md

 ### Protobuf vs JSON

 One of the biggest differences between REST & gRPC is the format of the payload.
 REST messages typically contain JSON.
-The whole REST ecosystem—including tooling, best practices, and tutorials—is focused on JSON.
+The whole REST ecosystem including tooling, best practices, and tutorials is focused on JSON.
 It is safe to say that, with very few exceptions, REST APIs accept and return JSON.

 gRPC, on the other hand, accepts and returns Protobuf messages.
 I will discuss the strong typing later, but just from a performance point of view, Protobuf is a very efficient and packed format.
 JSON, on the other hand, is a textual format.
 You can compress JSON, but then you lose the benefit of a textual format that you can easily expect.